Hawai‘i Coral Restoration Nursery

 • Minimal or absence of visible AIS

-• Minimal or absence of visible micropredators visible on colony
+• Minimal or absence of visible micropredators on colony

 Corals that meet these requirements are carefully dislodged from the substrate by HCRN staff using various tools.
-The process is photographed and cataloged in the HCRN database to maintain a chain-of-custody for every coral collected for the HCRN.
+The process is photographed and cataloged in the HCRN database to maintain a chain-of-custody for every coral collected.

-Immediately after collection, HCRN staff place coral colonies in a designated quarantine area at the HCRN to closely monitor coral health.
+Immediately after collection, coral colonies are placed in designated quarantine tanks and are closely monitored for health concerns.
 While in quarantine, HCRN staff check corals daily for disease, AIS, micropredators, and other indicators of poor coral health.
-Once those corals have been quarantined for 30 days with no health issues, the corals are moved out of the quarantine area.
-If, at any point, a health issue is observed on a coral in quarantine, the 30-day time period is restarted.
-This process allows for acclimation to the nursery setting and reduces the risk of disease, AIS, or micropredators within the nursery itself.
+Once the corals have been quarantined for at least 30 days with no health issues, the corals are moved out of the quarantine area.
+If at any point a health issue is observed on a coral in quarantine, the 30-day quarantine period is restarted.
+This process allows for acclimation to the nursery setting and reduces the risk of disease, AIS, or micropredators within the nursery itself and onto a potential restoration site.

-When corals are subjugated to stressful events, they are more likely to contract infections or present signs of disease.
-The process of collection and transport from the field into the nursery is a stressful process and to minimize the stress during these events, the HCRN uses a variety of coral-safe treatments to boost coral health and combat commonly found infections.
+When corals are subjected to stressful events, they are more likely to contract infections or lose tissue.
+The process of collection and transport from the field into the nursery is a stressful process, and to minimize the stress during these events, the HCRN uses a variety of coral-safe treatments to boost coral health and combat commonly found infections.
+For example, corals may be dipped in a water bath containing diluted Lugol’s Iodine.
+This is because iodine is a powerful astringent and antiseptic that the coral can absorb from the water to prevent or eliminate disease.

 Aquatic Invasive Species (AIS)

-Due to the isolated location of Hawaiʻi, AIS can pose a serious threat to ecosystems, which are species that are introduced into an environment that outcompete native species, leading to a decline in overall species diversity and ecosystem function.
-In the quarantine process, any AIS found are removed and reported to the DAR Aquatic Invasive Species team.
+Due to the isolated location of Hawaiʻi, AIS can pose a serious threat to native ecosystems.
+AIS are species that are introduced into an environment that outcompete native species, leading to a decline in overall species diversity and ecosystem function.
+During quarantine, any AIS found are removed and reported to the DAR Aquatic Invasive Species team.
+On O‘ahu, the most common AIS that threaten corals are invasive algae, such as Gorilla Ogo (Gracilaria salicornia) and Smothering Seaweed (Kappaphycus alvarezii and Eucheuma spp.).
+These invasive algae can outcompete corals for space due to their rapid growth rate.

 Micropredators

-There are many animals that eat coral in the Hawaiian coral reef ecosystem.
-Most commonly found are different species of nudibranchs which eat corals in the Genus Porites, the Montipora-eating flatworm, and corallivorous snails that prey on a variety of coral species.
+There are many animals that naturally eat coral in the Hawaiian coral reef ecosystem.
+Most commonly found are different species of nudibranchs (sea slugs) which eat corals in the Genus Porites, the Montipora-eating flatworm, and corallivorous snails that prey on a variety of coral species.

-To get rid of micropredators, HCRN staff conduct daily health assessment checks, including manual removal of these organisms and their progeny.
+To get rid of micropredators, HCRN staff conduct daily health assessment checks, including manual removal of these organisms.
 Once the coral has been free of disease, AIS, and micropredators for at least 30 days, it can then undergo the fast-growth process.

-It is important to realize that a coral colony is made up of thousands of individual small animals called coral polyps.
-Coral polyps can divide through asexual reproduction to produce coral polyps that are genetic clones of itself.
-When a piece of coral is cut or broken in half, the row of polyps along the freshly-exposed edges begin to grow a new row of coral polyps, which then begin to grow another new row of coral polyps, and by taking advantage of this method of asexual reproduction and outward growth, the HCRN can grow large corals much faster through a process called microfragmentation.
+A coral colony is made up of thousands of small, individual animals called coral polyps, as well as a calcium carbonate skeleton.
+As a polyp grows, it can divide through asexual reproduction to produce coral polyps that are genetic clones of itself.
+When a piece of coral is cut or broken in half in the wild, the row of polyps along the freshly-exposed edges begin to grow a new row of coral polyps along the surface, which then begin to grow another new row of coral polyps.
+By taking advantage of this natural method of asexual reproduction and outward growth, the HCRN can grow large corals much faster through a process called microfragmentation.

-To expedite growth rates, HCRN staff use a specially-designed diamond blade band saw to cut corals into 1 cm x 1 cm square pieces (microfragments), creating more edges for new tissue growth and increasing the surface area to volume ratio.
+HCRN staff use a specially-designed diamond blade band saw to cut a coral colony into 1 cm x 1 cm square pieces (microfragments) which creates more edges for new tissue growth and increases the surface area to volume ratio.
 If a 10 cm x 1 cm coral is cut into 100 microfragments, each 1 cm x 1 cm, the coral now has a total perimeter of 400 cm for new tissue growth to occur.
-After the coral is microfragmented, coral-safe superglue is used to attach fragments onto cured concrete modules made at the nursery, and placed in a specialized aquarium to complete the fast-growth process.
-Since microfragments are from the same source material (ie the same genotype), when they grow across the concrete module and meet up with their neighboring tissue they fuse to form one large colony.
+After the coral is microfragmented, coral-safe superglue is used to attach fragments onto cured concrete pyramid modules made at the nursery.

-Once in the grow-out tanks, all aspects of the environment are controlled to create optimal growth conditions.
+In the grow-out tanks, all aspects of the environment are controlled to create optimal growth conditions.
 Water temperature and flow, salinity, essential minerals, light, and coral food are a few things the HCRN can modify to aid coral growth.
 The HCRN’s professional team of aquarists check on the health of the corals to ensure tank conditions remain optimal and take quick action if issues arise.
+The process is photo documented and entered into the HCRN database to maintain a chain-of-custody for every coral module grown.

 Once the concrete module is completely covered in coral tissue, it is almost ready to be outplanted onto a natural reef.
 The fast-growth environment at the HCRN is very different from the natural reef environment, so colonies are acclimated to the specific conditions found at the target restoration site.
-Coral outplants are re-introduced to natural sunlight, photoperiod, water quality parameters, and restoration-site temperatures in large acclimation tanks at the nursery.
-After a period of 30 days in the acclimation tank, the coral colonies are ready for life in the ocean.
-The entire process is photodocumented and entered into the HCRN database to maintain a chain-of-custody for every coral module grown at the HCRN.
+Coral outplants are re-introduced to natural sunlight, photoperiod, water quality parameters, and restoration site temperatures in outdoor acclimation tanks for at least 30 days before they are ready for life in the ocean.
+The entire process is photo documented and entered into the HCRN database to maintain a chain-of-custody for every coral module grown at the HCRN.

 During the outplanting phase, HCRN staff secure coral modules onto the reef in target restoration areas.
 A baseline assessment is completed at the outplant site before outplanting modules, which provides information necessary to determine whether the target site is appropriate for coral restoration, including which coral species should be outplanted.